 The framework consists of premium galvanized steel poles and has 30 stake points, plus triple-reinforced stress points for more stability.
-While it may be true that the price is justified because of the quality, the reason for its low reviews is because people simply don’t like the price tag on it.
-No complaints have been made on its quality, people just see the price and go “nope”.
+While it may be true that the price is justified because of the quality, the reason for some low reviews is because people simply don’t like the price tag on it.

 All the tents featured in this list are of good quality and aesthetically pleasing, but what if you simply want makeshift tarp canopies for your big day?
 What if you have a lot of budget constraints, but have several guests coming for your wedding?
 Well, this heavy duty white poly tarp might be your best option.

 That’s all there is to this product, just tarps - no ropes, no poles, no stakes.
-This is a good option if you want an outdoor reception but you don’t want to spend money on actual tents.
+This is a good option if you want No products found. but you don’t want to spend money on actual tents.
 You can just connect the tarp to the side of the building, creating covered areas for tables and chairs.

 Some people will argue though, that just because you’re holding your wedding outside, it doesn’t mean you’ll automatically need large wedding tents for sale.